codewars/docs/content/authoring/kata/create-first-kata.md

 Then, maybe you can decide whether to retreat or make a **harder** version of the kata as a fallback if you feel the existing one is too lackluster/easy.

-#### Use a novel/original idea

-If you find yourself worrying about hitting duplicates all the time, try to push yourself to think out-of-the-box.
-Don't worry, coming up with good ideas is hard!
-But if you can ensure that your ideas are always novel and original, you can be almost certain nobody will have taken the flag before you.

-It also has a side benefit of making people think that you're clever, which will be reflected in the satisfaction rating.

 #### Solve more kata